A First Nation man is seen in the picture

-In partnership with the Canadian International Arctic Centre and the Arctic Mayors’ Forum, The Gordon Foundation ran the first Arctic Policy Hackathon (APH) on October 11 and 12 2022 in Reykjavik, Iceland.
+In partnership with the Canadian International Arctic Centre and the Arctic Mayors’ Forum, The Gordon Foundation ran the first Arctic Policy Hackathon (APH) in Reykjavik, Iceland in October 2022.
 Emerging leaders from across the circumpolar North developed policy recommendations addressing food sovereignty in the Arctic.

 Recommendations on Country/Traditional Food